-Paying with Apple Pay on the web or with Handoff
+Paying with credit and debit cards on the web

-Apple Pay can be used to make payments on websites.
-In iOS 10 or later, Apple Pay transactions can be made on the web on iPhone and iPad.
-Also, in macOS Sierra or later, Apple Pay transactions can start on a Mac and be completed on an Apple Pay enabled iPhone or Apple Watch using the same iCloud account.
+Apple Pay can be used to make payments on websites with iOS devices, Apple Watch, and Mac.
+Apple Pay transactions can also start on a Mac and be completed on an Apple Pay enabled iPhone or Apple Watch using the same iCloud account.

 Apple Pay on the web requires all participating websites to register with Apple.
 The Apple servers perform domain name validation and issue a TLS client certificate.
 Websites supporting Apple Pay are required to serve their content over HTTPS.
 For each payment transaction, websites need to obtain a secure and unique merchant session with an Apple server using the Apple-issued TLS client certificate.
 Merchant session data is signed by Apple.
-Once a merchant session signature is verified, a website may query whether the user has an Apple Pay capable device and whether they have a credit, debit, or prepaid card activated on the device.
+After a merchant session signature is verified, a website may query whether the user has an Apple Pay capable device and whether they have a credit, debit, or prepaid card activated on the device.
 No other details are shared.
 If the user doesn't want to share this information, they can disable Apple Pay queries in Safari privacy settings on iOS and macOS.

-Once a merchant session is validated, all security and privacy measures are the same as when a user pays within an app.
+After a merchant session is validated, all security and privacy measures are the same as when a user pays within an app.

-In the case of Mac to iPhone or Apple Watch Handoff, Apple Pay uses the end-to-end encrypted IDS protocol to transmit payment-related information between the user's Mac and the authorizing device.
+In the case of Mac to iPhone or Apple Watch Handoff, Apple Pay uses the end-to-end encrypted Apple identity service (IDS) protocol to transmit payment-related information between the user's Mac and the authorizing device.
 IDS uses the user's device keys to perform encryption so no other device can decrypt this information, and the keys aren't available to Apple.
 Device discovery for Apple Pay Handoff contains the type and unique identifier of the user's credit cards along with some metadata.
 The device-specific account number of the user's card isn't shared and it continues to remain stored securely on the user's iPhone or Apple Watch.
 Apple also securely transfers the user's recently used contact, shipping, and billing addresses over iCloud Keychain.

-Once the user authorizes payment using Touch ID, Face ID, or their passcode on iPhone or double-clicks the side button on Apple Watch, a payment token uniquely encrypted to each website's merchant certificate is securely transmitted from the user's iPhone or Apple Watch to their Mac, and then delivered to the merchant's website.
+After the user authorizes payment using Touch ID, Face ID, passcode, or double-clicks the side button on Apple Watch, a payment token uniquely encrypted to each website's merchant certificate is securely transmitted from the user's iPhone or Apple Watch to their Mac, and then delivered to the merchant's website.